STORY / GAMEPLAY

 Operation Stealth includes all the addiction an interactive adventure offers and it's 100% mouse-driven, making it highly playable.
 You move Glames around exotic locations, pick up, examine, and use objects and in general interact with the scenery and any characters you meet, all with just a click.

-Although, the better you get, the harder the puzzles are to crack.
-Places may seem normal and bare of information but examine all, and you may discover the strangest of things in the strangest of places!
-Glames must solve many puzzles as he starts to unravel the story -breaking into safes and blowing things up, for instance, but there are also less obvious things that must be done in order to complete your mission (i.e. buying a carnation from a florist, or changing money at the bank and many seemingly trivial things that are actually of vital importance).
-The game offers a few arcade sequences too!
+The better you get, the harder are the puzzles to solve.
+Places may seem normal and empty of any information but you must examine everything and you may discover the strangest of things in the strangest of places!
+Glames must solve many puzzles as he starts to unravel the story -breaking into safes and blowing things up, for instance, but there are also less obvious things that must be done in order to complete your mission (i.e. by buying a carnation from a florist or exchanging money at the bank and many seemingly trivial things that are actually of vital importance).
+The game offers a few action sequences as well.

 Operation Stealth has a totally engrossing story and once you start playing, it is doubtful that you will stop until you complete it.
 A brilliant game from Delphine!
 GRAPHICS / SOUND

 The graphics on the Amiga are impressive although the use of only 32 colors on-screen (I would expect at least running in EHB with 64 colors).
 Everything is well presented and the exotic scenery gives the game the feel of a James Bond story.
 The characters' animations is done well and the overall playability of the game makes for an engrossing and addictive experience.
 The lengthy intro sequence gives the game a movie-style opening and sets the standards for what will follow.
 Operation Stealth is a beautiful interactive adventure with some neat touches of animation such as the greasy looking airport officials and the way in which the hero purposefully strides from one scene to another.